seaneagan/argo-armada/README.md

 # Proposed airshipctl integration

 The workflow template in `manifests/armada-workflow-template.yaml` would be called by the airshipctl `sitemanage` workflow.
+Could also add a `softwaremanage` workflow if desired, similar to the `update_site` / `update_software` workflows in Airship 1.